Ontario Fall Prevention Collaborative

 The Collaborative examines system-based issues around fall prevention in older adults to find solutions that can be adopted and adapted across all sectors, regionally and locally in Ontario.
 For solutions to be generated, information needs to be synthesized, shared and used by all.

 The Collaborative released the first phase of its work which focused on two environmental scans of fall prevention indicators currently in use in Canada and internationally as well as a scan of fall prevention screening and assessment tools.
 These environmental scans were identified as priority issues by the Collaborative to collectively understand the current knowledge on indicators and tools.
-The second phase will dive further into where gaps exist, the use and relevance of these indicators and tools in practice along with their effective implementation for provincial scale up.
-Read more about the environmental scans.

 The Collaborative is well poised to provide expertise and collective solutions to guide the development of an integrated, coordinated and efficient approach to fall prevention among older adults in Ontario.
 The Collaborative has already informed the Premier’s Council on Ending Hallway Medicine through its position paper, An Integrated Approach to Preventing Fall-Related Injuries among Older Adults in Ontario.